stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 ### Configuration: Use Environment Variables or TOML

-Use environment variables for options that must be passed to an application each time that it starts.
+Use environment variables for options that must be passed to an application each time that it starts, especially secrets like API tokens.
 If your application is a command-line tool, you should also provide options that can override the environment variables.

+This approach enables you to set the variables in whatever way is appropriate for the current environment without changing the code.
+For example, you can use a tool like [fnox](https://fnox.jdx.dev/) to manage environment variables in development, and configure the orchestration system that runs the code on cloud services to set the variables as needed.

-Use [python-dotenv](https://saurabh-kumar.com/python-dotenv/) for projects that only need to use environment variables, or [Pydantic Settings](https://docs.pydantic.dev/latest/concepts/pydantic_settings/) for a full configuration system that supports files and environment variables.
+Use [python-dotenv](https://saurabh-kumar.com/python-dotenv/) for environment variables that are defined in files, or [Pydantic Settings](https://docs.pydantic.dev/latest/concepts/pydantic_settings/) for a full configuration system that supports files, environment variables and getting credentials from secure services.

-Use the [TOML](https://toml.io/) format for configuration files that must be written or edited by human beings.
+If you need configuration files that are written or edited by human beings, use the [TOML](https://toml.io/) format.
 This format is an open standard that is used across Python projects and is also supported by other programming languages.
 For example, TOML is the default configuration file format for Rust projects.
 Python 3.11 and above include [tomllib](https://docs.python.org/3/library/tomllib.html) to read the TOML format.
 If your Python software must generate TOML, you need to add [Tomli-W](https://pypi.org/project/tomli-w/) to your project.

-TOML replaces the INI format.
+> TOML replaces the INI format.
 Avoid using INI for projects, even though the [module for INI support](https://docs.python.org/3/library/configparser.html) has not yet been removed from the Python standard library.

 ### Set Up Logging for Diagnostic Messages, Rather Than print()